deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13924/index.md

 > </details>

-> The table compares different training strategies for two top-performing models (PointTransformerv3 [36] and MinkowskiNet [7]) on the ScanNet200 dataset, showing the impact of adding ALS200 through pre-training and co-training.
+> Table 3 compares different training strategies for two top-performing models (PointTransformerv3 [36] and MinkowskiNet [7]) on the ScanNet200 dataset, showing the performance improvement by adding ALS200 through pre-training and co-training.

 {{< table-caption >}}